w3nhao/RecSystemOnLargePretrainedModel/README.md

 ### Thoughts
 1. For super large model like OPT13B or larger, we split the model into layers and infer the embs layer by layer.
 This way could save cuda memory when only a few layers are needed to be trained.

 2. Although we can store the pre-inferenced embs as an embedding layer inside the recommender model, it still takes cuda memory.
 So maybe we can store them as a numpy array and load them as a tensor in dataloader when needed.
 This way could slow down the training process, but it could save cuda memory.
+Take MIND_small as an example, the number of items is 52771, if we padding or truncate the item decription sequence to a fixed length 30, the size of item description matrix in float32 is 52771 * 30 * 768 * 4 Bytes = 4.9GB, which is too large to be loaded into GPU memory.

 ### TODO
 1. Add a new class to store the pre-inferenced embs as a numpy array.